Skip to content

 Visit website

-Nature and biodiversity loss
+Our work with nature and biodiversity loss

 With more than half of the world’s GDP reliant on nature, depleting natural capital creates significant operational, regulatory, litigation, and reputational risk for investors and businesses alike.
 Ceres works with investors and companies in the food and beverage sector to address commodity-driven deforestation and other nature loss—and to reduce risk exposure across agricultural supply chains.